 Service members and some family members are eligible for expedited naturalization benefits.

 Overview of the Selective Service System and it’s relevance to the naturalization process.

 “[Immigrant soldiers and marines] are extremely dependable … some 8, 9, or 10 percent fewer immigrants wash out of our initial training programs than do those who are currently citizens.
 Some 10 percent or more than those who are currently citizens complete their first initial period of obligated service to the country.”

-Eligibility of immigrants for enlistment in the U.S. military
+testimony before Congress about the importance of immigrants in the military

 Additional Military Resources